bcyong/scale_test/README.md

 1. Add overlapping bounding box checks in addition to intersection over union checks.
 Annotations with a high percentage of overlap are likely either occluding or being occluded by another sign, so a higher `occlusion` should be checked in these cases.
 2. Perform simplistic shape detection within the image crop of an Annotation.
 Some labels (especially `traffic_control_sign`) correlate strongly to particular sign shapes so this potentially could add a lot of signal to checking Annotation correctness.
    - Using shape detection seems like a likely candidate to identify traffic lights due to their unique shape arrangement, which would allow checks to ensure `background_color` is properly labeled as `other` when a sign is likely a traffic light.
+   - Box detection resulting from shape detection could allow Annotations to be checked for potentially grouped signs, which is another edge case excplitly disallowed in the specifications.
+3. Perform OCR on the image crops of Annotations.
+Many signs have a very standardized set of possible text (`STOP`, `YIELD`, `SPEED LIMIT`, etc) and identifying the words present in an Annotation would give a very strong signal in determining if the label is correct.
+4. There may be some correlation between some sign types existing in a scene and the prescence or absence of other sign types.
+Exploring existing datasets may allow some predictability when evaluating the set of Annotations of a Task.
+5.
+6.

 # Conclusion